 The ability of SIM to achieve its resolution increase relies on the principle of Moiré patterns – an effect frequently utilized for optical illusions.

-An intuitive understanding of how Moiré patterns can be used to reveal information of a higher spatial frequency can be gained from Figure 2.
+How Moiré patterns can be used to reveal information of a higher spatial frequency can be seen from Fig.1.
 As the two fine (high spatial frequency) grids are overlaid in the rightmost image, the interference reveals a grid of a larger size (lower spatial frequency), that contains information about the two smaller grids.

 By applying illumination patterned with lines of sinusoidally-varying brightness, structures in the sample interfere with the grid and reveal additional spatial information.
 Through acquiring multiple images, shifting and rotating that pattern to cover every visible area of the sample, a single super-resolution image can be reconstructed, achieving double the spatial resolution that the optical system is capable of.

-This process is understandably slow as it requires the digital combination and summation of multiple images but it’s considerably faster than super-resolution localization microscopy techniques.
+This process is understandably slow as it requires the digital combination and summation of multiple images, but it is considerably faster than super-resolution localization microscopy techniques such as PALM and STORM.
+Changes to SIM can increase the speed, however, creating instant SIM or iSIM.

-iSIM allows for even greater speed increases, on the order of 100× better time resolution than super-resolution localization microscopy techniques.
-When considering the addition of processing time, acquisitions can be created on the order of 10,000 times faster. iSIM also allows for 10× deeper sample penetration compared to other SIM-based approaches, and with better optical sectioning than a spinning disk confocal.
+iSIM allows for even greater speed increases, on the order of 100x better time resolution than PALM/STORM (hundreds of frames a second).
+When considering the addition of processing time, acquisitions can be created on the order of 10,000 times faster. iSIM also allows for 10x deeper sample penetration compared to other SIM-based approaches, and with better optical sectioning than a spinning disk confocal.

 The final step is to perform deconvolution on the acquired image to reduce the contribution of the point spread function (PSF) of the optical system.
 Deconvolution is very powerful with iSIM, due to the small PSF and good optical sectioning.
-This leads to the overall 2× increase in resolution.
+This leads to an overall 2x increase in resolution.

 The process of building an iSIM system is thoroughly detailed in Curd et al., 2015.

-iSIM was also successfully used to resolve the structures of red blood cells moving with the blood vessels of a living 3-day-old zebrafish, without motion blur.
-Figure 5 demonstrates the capability of iSIM to image moving structures non-invasively within living subjects.
+iSIM was also successfully used to resolve the structures of red blood cells moving with the blood vessels of a living 3- day-old zebrafish, without motion blur.
+Fig.5 demonstrates the capability of iSIM to image moving structures noninvasively within living subjects.

 Cameras for SIM and iSIM